geeknik/ai-tab-grouper/README.md

 ### Keyphrase Extraction
 Identifies the most important phrases in the tab content, which can be effective for grouping tabs with similar key topics.

+### LSA (Latent Semantic Analysis)
+Discovers hidden semantic relationships between tabs by analyzing the underlying structure of the content.
+It can identify conceptual similarities even when tabs don't share the exact same keywords.

+## Tips for Optimal Tab Grouping

+Here are some pre-defined settings configurations for different use cases:

+### Research Mode
+- **Algorithm**: LSA
+- **Similarity Threshold**: 0.25
+- **LSA Dimensions**: 50
+- **Best for**: Academic research, deep dives into related topics
+- **Why**: LSA excels at finding conceptual relationships between tabs even when they use different terminology.
+The lower similarity threshold ensures related research materials are grouped together.

+### Work/Project Focus
+- **Algorithm**: BM25
+- **Similarity Threshold**: 0.4
+- **BM25 k1**: 1.8
+- **BM25 b**: 0.8
+- **Best for**: Professional work with multiple projects open simultaneously
+- **Why**: BM25 handles varying document lengths well, making it ideal for separating different work projects.
+The higher similarity threshold creates more distinct groups.

+### News Reading
+- **Algorithm**: Keyphrase Extraction
+- **Similarity Threshold**: 0.35
+- **Best for**: Reading news from multiple sources on various topics
+- **Why**: Keyphrase extraction identifies the main topics regardless of writing style, helping group news articles by subject matter rather than source.

+### General Browsing
+- **Algorithm**: TF-IDF
+- **Similarity Threshold**: 0.3
+- **Best for**: Everyday browsing with mixed content
+- **Why**: TF-IDF provides a good balance of performance and accuracy for general use, with a moderate threshold that creates intuitive groups.

+### Shopping Comparison
+- **Algorithm**: Keyphrase Extraction
+- **Similarity Threshold**: 0.45
+- **Best for**: Comparing products across different stores
+- **Why**: The higher threshold ensures only very similar products are grouped together, while keyphrase extraction focuses on product attributes rather than store-specific language.

 ## Privacy